Should I see a GP before trying to get pregnant?

 When should I see a GP when pregnant?

 It is useful to make an appointment in the first 1-2 weeks after your positive pregnancy test.
-This gives us time to do the routine pregnancy blood tests, ensure your health is at its optimum, and organise various other scans and screening tests.
+Your first 1-2 appointments are an opportunity to organise routine pregnancy blood tests, ensure your health is at its optimum, and coordinate various other scans and screening tests and discuss referral to your chosen maternity service or obstetrician.

 Should I be doing anything different while waiting for my first medical appointment?